BIGZ building: Privatization

 Instead, in January 2020, deputy mayor Goran Vesić announced the reconstruction of the building, starting in the spring, but nothing has been done.
 In January 2021, "Soravia" stated that it gave up on the property.
 They signed certain precontracts with the co-owners of the building, but ultimately backed off due to the "certain disputes".
 At the same time, it was announced that "Marera Properties", after negotiating with Matić since the mid-2018, will purchase the building for the total amount (price and future investments) of €50 million.
 The informal cultural center will be adapted into the business space for renting.
 Works are planned to start in the summer of 2022, and should be finished in 18 months, or by the end of 2023.

 Just four months earlier, the "Marera Properties" acquired part of the Beograđanka building, even more iconic symbol of Belgrade, for the price of only 860 €/m2, which is considered "miserable" for downtown Belgrade.
 The company is founding separate companies for purchasing each building separately.
 Reporters discovered that "Marera Properties" basically exists only on paper, and that behind it is the Russian fund seated in Cyprus connected with offshore companies from the British Virgin Islands, which also recycles money from Serbia.
 Several present and former executives of the company turned out to be, directly or indirectly, connected to Siniša Mali, Serbian finance minister and former mayor of Belgrade.
 The company is connected to other controversial projects in Belgrade and in a short period of time acquired a number of real estates in Belgrade's prime zones, like the "Beko" building (K District), building of the former kafana "Pod Lipom", "Trudbenik" building, "Jugohemija" building, or Block 18 in New Belgrade.
 Given its way of doing business, local real estate agents stated it is obvious that "Marera Properties" does not invest the capital which is a result of the organic growth (money from one finished project being invested in the next job).

 Reconstruction

 Marera officially took over the building in February 2021, this time in partnership with the "Aleksandar Gradnja" company.
 Cleaning of the building began immediately, and the current tenants were given 120 days to vacate the premises.
 It was already announced that numerous later additions to the interior, like the new walls, will be demolished, but the exterior of the building has to be preserved.
 "Remorker Architects" studio is doing the renovation project.
 In August 2022 it was announced that the façade will be finished by the end of 2022, while the complete renovation will be finished by the spring of 2023.
+Though the first tenants were planned to move-in in July 2023, the deadline for the completion was pushed back to September 2023.